+Under NYSHRL, sexual harassment is unlawful when it subjects an individual to inferior terms, conditions, or privileges of employment.
+Harassment does not need to be severe or pervasive to be illegal.
+It can be any harassing behavior that rises above petty slights or trivial inconveniences.
+Every instance of harassment is unique to those experiencing it, and there is no single boundary between petty slights and harassing behavior.
+However, NYSHRL specifies that whether harassing conduct is considered petty or trivial is to be viewed from the standpoint of a reasonable victim of discrimination with the same protected characteristics.
+Generally, any behavior in which a covered individual is treated worse because of their gender (perceived or actual), sexual orientation, or gender expression is considered a violation of District policy.
+The intent of the behavior, for example, making a joke, does not neutralize a harassment claim.
+Not intending to harass is not a defense.
+The impact of the behavior on a person is what counts.

+Sexual harassment includes any unwelcome conduct which is either directed at an individual because of that individual's gender identity or expression (perceived or actual), or is of a sexual nature when:

+- a) The purpose or effect of this behavior unreasonably interferes with an individual's work performance or creates an intimidating, hostile, or offensive work environment.
+The impacted individual does not need to be the intended target of the sexual harassment; - b) Employment depends implicitly or explicitly on accepting such unwelcome behavior; or c) Decisions regarding an individual's employment are based on an individual's acceptance to or rejection of the behavior.
+These decisions can include what shifts and how many hours an employee might work, project assignments, as well as salary and promotion decisions.

+There are two main types of sexual harassment:

-- 1) Such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile or offensive work environment, even if the reporting individual is not the intended target of the sexual harassment; - 2) Such conduct is made either explicitly or implicitly a term or condition of employment; or - 3) Submission to or rejection of such conduct is used as the basis for employment decisions affecting an individual's employment - (b) A sexually harassing hostile work environment includes, but is not limited to, words, signs, jokes, pranks, intimidation or physical violence which are of a sexual nature, or which are directed at an individual because of that individual's sex. - (c) Sexual harassment also consists of any unwanted verbal or physical advances, sexually explicit derogatory statements or sexually discriminatory remarks made by someone which are offensive or objectionable to the recipient, which cause the recipient discomfort or humiliation, which interfere with the recipient's job performance. - (d) Sexual harassment also occurs when a person in authority tries to trade job benefits for sexual favors.
-This can include hiring, promotion, continued employment or any other terms, conditions or privileges of employment.
-This is also called "quid pro quo" harassment. - (e) Any employee who feels harassed should report so that any violation of this policy can be corrected promptly.
-Any harassing conduct, even a single incident, can be addressed under this policy. - (f) The following describes some of the types of acts that may be unlawful sexual harassment and that are strictly prohibited: - 1) Physical acts of a sexual nature, such as: - a.
-Touching, pinching, patting, kissing, hugging, grabbing, brushing against another employee's body or poking another employee's body; - b.
-Rape, sexual battery, molestation or attempts to commit these assaults. - 2) Unwanted sexual advances or propositions, such as: - a.
-Requests for sexual favors accompanied by implied or overt threats concerning the target's job performance evaluation, a promotion or other job benefits or detriments;
+- a) Hostile work environment which includes, but is not limited to, words, signs, jokes, pranks, intimidation, or physical violence which are of a sexual nature, or which are directed at an individual because of that individual's sex, gender identity, or gender expression.
+Sexual harassment also consists of any unwanted verbal or physical advances, sexually explicit derogatory, or discriminatory statements which an employee finds offensive or objectionable, causes an employee discomfort or humiliation, or interferes with the employee's job performance. - b) Quid pro quo harassment which occurs when a person in authority tries to trade job benefits for sexual favors.
+This can include hiring, promotion, continued employment or any other terms, conditions, or privileges of employment.

+Any covered individual who feels harassed is encouraged to report the behavior so that any violation of this policy can be corrected promptly.
+Any harassing conduct, even a single incident, can be discrimination and is covered by this policy.

+Examples of Sexual Harassment

+The following describes some actions that may constitute unlawful sexual harassment and that are strictly prohibited.
+This list is just a sample of behaviors and should not be considered exhaustive.
+Any covered individual who believes they have experienced sexual harassment, even if it does not appear on this list, should feel encouraged to report it:

+- a) Physical acts of a sexual nature, such as: - 1.
+Touching, pinching, patting, kissing, hugging, grabbing, brushing against another individual's body, or poking another individual's body; or - 2.
+Rape, sexual battery, molestation, or attempts to commit these assaults, which may be considered criminal conduct outside the scope of this policy. - b) Unwanted sexual comments, advances, or propositions, such as: - 1.
+Requests for sexual favors accompanied by implied or overt threats concerning the target's job performance evaluation, a promotion, or other job benefits;